grompe/BTWTweak/patcher/readme.txt

 - Fixed newly generated single chests not having collision box set.
   Chests that already exist in the world won't be affected, though.

+- Made thrown rocks destroy vases.
+While at it, added chain explosions for vases with blasting oil.
+How was this not a feature yet?!

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.